-For an inexpensive souvenir, see the man in the back of the gift shop for a personalized fan.
+For an inexpensive souvenir, head to the back of the gift shop for a personalized fan.

 Germany offers wine tasting for a small fee, and then you can order up your favorite and have it sent to your hotel room or the front gate for pickup later in the day.

 The Morocco pavilion offers a free tour of their “country” including cultural and historical bits about this fascinating country.

 Notice the wall mosaics in Morocco, each one has at least one flawed or cracked tile on purpose, as they believe only Allah can create perfect things.

 Look for the butterfly garden in the UK; it is located in the Not-a-garden where the apothecary grows his herbs.
-There is a butterfly box here where the butterfly cocoons are protected until they hatch
+There is a butterfly box here where the butterfly cocoons are protected until they hatch.

-World Showcase Passports (approx $12 at shops/carts throughout Epcot), you can get them rubber stamped and signed in each country at the Kidcot station; they also come with a stamp for each country and a button that reads “World Showcase Traveler.”
+World Showcase Passports are available at shops/carts throughout Epcot.
+You can get them rubber stamped and signed in each country at the Kidcot station; they also come with a sticker for each country.